Perspective | Roy Williams is walking away — and college basketball is losing a pillar of goodness

 Much of Williams’s legacy will be attached to numbers.
 He won three national championships at North Carolina and went to a total of nine Final Fours — four with Kansas, five with UNC.
-His teams didn’t play in the NCAA tournament three times — his first year at Kansas when NCAA violations that happened before his arrival landed the school on probation; his 2010 Carolina team that went to the NIT a year after winning the national championship; and his 2020 team, which was 14-19 and would not have received a bid had there been an NCAA tournament.
+His teams didn’t play in the NCAA tournament three times — his first year at Kansas when NCAA violations that happened before his arrival landed the school on probation; his 2010 Carolina team that went to the NIT a year after it won the national championship; and his 2020 team, which was 14-19 and would not have received a bid had there been an NCAA tournament.

 For most of his career, Williams won and won and won.
 When he lost, he always took it hard and blamed himself.
 Like Smith, he never blamed the players.
 He was a very good high school player growing up in the mountains of North Carolina and played freshman basketball as a walk-on at Chapel Hill.
 In those days there were freshmen teams and scholarship players were on them.
-A year later, realizing he wasn’t going to make the varsity, he asked Smith if he could observe practices.
+A year later, realizing he wasn’t going to make the varsity, he asked Smith whether he could observe practices.

 That was the start of a remarkable friendship.
 After graduating in 1972, Williams was a high school coach for five years before Smith hired him as his third assistant in 1978.
 His salary was minimal, so he sold ads in the game programs to local Chapel Hill businesses to make extra money.